PaddlePaddle/PaddleSpeech/README.md

     sh run_test.sh
     ```

     `run_test.sh` will evaluate the model with Word Error Rate (or Character Error Rate) measurement.
-Similarly, we can also download a well-trained model and test its performance:
+Similarly, you can also download a well-trained model and test its performance:

     ```bash
     sh run_test_golden.sh